tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 ## Notes

 I've had an ESP32-WROOM-32 kicking around for a while.
-Reading a copy of [The Complete ESP32 Projects Guide](https://www.goodreads.com/book/show/47562312-the-complete-esp32-projects-guide) by Dogan Ibrahim, and its given me the motivation to finally fire it up!
+Reading a copy of [The Complete ESP32 Projects Guide](../../books/the-complete-esp32-projects-guide/) by Dogan Ibrahim, and it has given me the motivation to finally fire it up!

 The Espressif documentation is now quite impressive (a far cry from early ESP8266 days).
 The